KennyUTN/Html-Capstone-Project-Kenny/readme.md

 ![screenshot](img/screen2.png)

-This Project is a variation of a Creative Commons Global Summit design  [Link Here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), it consists of a conference page that has a main page, another page where you can buy tickets for the conference, and the 'About us' page that further describes the event.
+This Project is a variation of a Creative Commons Global Summit design, it consists of a conference page that has a main page, another page where you can buy tickets for the conference, and the 'About us' page that further describes the event.

 Instead of a Conference, I designed the website to be for a music festival, the color palette was mostly respected but little tweaks where done to some parts of the design.